Next.js on AWS with SST

 Containers

-We are going to build a hit counter Next.js app with Redis.
-We’ll the deploy it to AWS in a container using the Cluster
+We are going to create a Next.js app, add an S3 Bucket for file uploads, and deploy it in a container with the Cluster

 component.